-World Education Nepal sat down with Harkamaya Rumba, who was recently elected as Deputy Mayor of Makawanpurgadhi in the historic local elections.
+Shortly after May 2017’s historic local elections, World Education Nepal sat down with Harkamaya Rumba, who was elected as Deputy Mayor of Makawanpurgadhi.
 Harkamaya has a long relationship with World Education Nepal.
 She was one of the first beneficiaries of World Education Nepal’s literacy programs in the 1990s.
 After completing the program, she started the local NGO, Gramin Mahila Swabalamban Sanstha (GMSS), which helps to empower women and stop child labor in brick factories.

 To further support the women, I contacted World Education Nepal and the District Education Office to request nine literacy classes to support the savings group.
 With this support, I was able to increase the number of savings group members to 24 women.
 Furthermore, I implemented a Women’s Economic Empowerment and Literacy (WEEL) program.

 World Education: What have been GMSS’ major accomplishments?

 Harkamaya Rumba: Illiteracy has been a major issue in my VDC.
 Illiteracy makes women vulnerable to fraud, trafficking, and exploitation.
 At the time, women had no economic and property rights, and I wanted to advocate for women to have those rights.
 I wanted to make a change, but found it a challenging task.

 At the time, Plan Nepal implemented a program to help empower women through financial and reading literacy skills.
 I was committed to accomplishing the same goals, so I reached out to Plan Nepal to see how they could support my NGO to do this work.
 Plan Nepal agreed to support us and helped my NGO create a cooperative.
 Now, 24 women’s groups from Gadi and Aambhanjing VDCs have benefited from the program.
 It has been rewarding for me to see such substantial progress.

 “Everyone should take responsibility for the development of our village”